PSLmodels/PSL-Infrastructure/_site/Community/initiatives.md

 # PSL Initiatives

+Explore PSL Initiatives, strategic fundraising efforts for project development endorsed by the PSL Leadership Council, including current projects and how to propose new ones.

 PSL Initiatives are fundraising initiatives for project development that have the full support of the [PSL Leadership Council](council.html).

 ## Current Initiatives